“The Pharisees and their scribes began grumbling at His disciples, saying, ‘Why do you eat and drink with the tax collectors and sinners?'” (Luk 5:30)

 Here’s the story – When I first came to him three years earlier, his church had just gone through a split.
 Knowing that I was an evangelist, he ask me to help him to rebuild.

 There was a problem.
 The denomination we were associated with had a firm belief that a person had to speak in tongues as an evidence of their salvation.
-I did not believe that.
+I shared with him that I did not believe that.

 When he still asked me to work with him, we made a gentleman’s agreement.
 We agreed to disagree about having to speak in tongues.
 With that, I took to heart that I would not let my belief become an issue for the church.

-To this day it yet amazes me how some (not all) in my former group are afraid to be seen having any form of relationship with me.
+To this day it yet amazes me how many (but not all) of my former group are afraid to be seen having any form of relationship with me.
 Oddly enough they will communicate with me privately but not in a public way.
 How sad to be a prisoner to this kind of fear.
-The Bible speaks to this –
+The Bible speaks to this —

 “The fear of man brings a snare, but he who trusts in the LORD will be exalted.”
 (Pro 29:25)